--Description of flight characteristics of LTF/EN A paragliders: Paragliders with maximum passive safety and extremely forgiving flight characteristics.
-Gliders with good collapse resistance in normal flight. -Description of the skills required by the pilot to fly an EN A wing: Designed for all pilots, including pilots under instruction.
+- Description of EN B class wing characteristics: Paragliders with a high degree of passive safety and very forgiving flight characteristics.
+Gliders with high collapse resistance outside normal flight. - -Description of the skills required by the pilot to fly an EN B wing: Designed for all pilots, including pilots under instruction.

-For further information on the flight test and the corresponding certification number, please see the final pages of this manual or see niviuk.com
+For further information on the flight test and the corresponding certification number, please see the final pages of this manual or see niviuk.com.